Code-Institute-Submissions/JUST-GYM/README.md

 ### **ABOUT PAGE**

 * The About page displays a clear title at the top and we are presented with the 'Who We Are' top banner.
-This banner contains a text paragraph about exactly who Just Gym is and what they're all about and an attractive image to sit beside.
+This banner contains a text paragraph detailing who Just Gym are and what they stand for.
+Opposite the text paragraph is an attractive image for aesthetic purposes.

 * Moving down to the middle banner we are presented with the 'What We Do' section of the page.
 Here Just Gym describes exactly what they do and why they do it.
 You'll find information about classes, friendship and even diet!
 Keep a lookout for high-resolution images